cyberwave-os/cyberwave-python/README.md

 ## Demos

-Watch the SDK in action — click a thumbnail to play the tutorial on YouTube.
+Watch the SDK in action with our demos.

 <table>
   <tr>